-At Correct Craft, Inc.'s discretion, the remaining portion of the Correct Craft Inc "Boat Five (5) Year Transferable Limited Warranty" of 2006-2010 model boats, that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
-The sale must be complete within the first five years.
-The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc".
+At Correct Craft, Inc.'s discretion, the remaining portion of Correct Craft, Inc. "Boat Five (5) Year Transferable Limited Warranty" of 2006-2011 model boats that covers parts (no labor), can be transferred for \$300.00 to the second purchaser within five (5) years from the date of sale to the first purchaser.
+The sale must be completed within the first five years.
+The limited warranty on parts (no labor) will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00 to "Correct Craft, Inc.".
 This data MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
-Review the warranty policy for details.
+Refer to the warranty policy for details.